 Cold Asian Peanut Noodle Salad, serves 4 to 6 as a main dish, cost $3.67

-- 8 ounces Udon noodles (or substitute soba, spaghetti or linguine)
+- 4 to 8 ounces Udon noodles (or substitute soba, spaghetti or linguine)

 - 1/2 cup peanut butter (choose a good one, without sugar)